 The transportable building suppliers were Bendigo Relocatable Buildings (BRB Modular) and Ausco Building Systems (Ausco).
-The ground works contracts went to Bovis Lend Lease and the Department of Public Works - Joint Venture.
-The Joint Venture was formed from personnel within the commercialised business units (Project Services & Q-Build) of Department of Public Works.
+The ground works contracts went to Bovis Lend Lease and the Department of Public Works own commercialised business unit, QBuild.

 Another key requirement was that it was necessary to provide the new buildings with an appearance of permanence so that they blended well into the existing school infrastructure.
 The buildings were also briefed not to be moved once in position so all joints could be permanently covered.